 Trying to sync up over the phone is hard enough when you’re in the same time zone – and even harder when one of you is hours ahead or behind.
 While a phone call requires synchronicity, a text will get the message across, regardless of jet lag.

 When given the choice between only being able to text or call on their mobile phones, 75% of millennials choose texting over talking.
 (Source: Openmarket) As businesses compete for a slice of the $200 billion millennial market, texting represents an opportunity to connect with millennial clients on their preferred channel of communication.

-5. Texting is quicker. “[Texting] has even helped with the older generation that works full time,” the collections department at Missoula Federal Credit Union (a Zipwhip customer) reported, “they don’t have time to call or answer an email but they can take two seconds to shoot off a quick text.”
+“(Texting) has even helped with the older generation that works full time,” the collections department at Missoula Federal Credit Union (a Zipwhip customer) reported.
+“They don’t have time to call or answer an email but they can take two seconds to shoot off a quick text.”

 At the end of the day, texting is way more convenient than calling.
 That’s my opinion, and I know I’m not alone.
 We’re all consumers and we want to communicate in the way that’s most comfortable for us.
 In the 21st century, that’s via texting.